darkoverlordofdata/doran-dark/include/dark/class.md

     ...
     object->ivarN

-    This makes DSObject a fragile base class, and the developer is responsible for keeping all the fields in sync between classes and their subclasses
+    This makes Object a fragile base class, and the developer is responsible for keeping all the fields in sync between classes and their subclasses
     On the upside, this should have better perfomance.